Are masks required?

 What forms of payment do you accept?

 A credit or debit card is required to reserve your appointment, however you are not charged for anything until after the appointment is completed.
 After your appointment, you can choose another form of payment.

 What are ways to save money?

 We offer a variety of ways to save you money on our services.
 Monthly specials are released on our website’s ‘Specials’ page and include a Therapist of The Month discount as well as discounts on services.
-You can also sign up for our Wild Rose Newsletter to discover monthly savings
+You can also sign up for our Blazing Lotus Newsletter to discover monthly savings

 - Punch card discounts for repeat clients

 - Massage Series – purchase a set of 5 massages, get 1 free

 - Go Local Card discount to support our local school system